BarbaraJoebstl/data-engineering-nd/capstone-project/README.md

 Data Engineering Capstone Project

+This project will show how to build a datawarehouse for the given datasets and provide BI apps with that data.

 Overview
 The purpose of the data engineering capstone project is to give you a chance to combine what you've learned throughout the program.
 This project will be an important part of your portfolio that will help you achieve your data engineering-related career goals.